Mikejo5000/vsts-docs-pr/docs/work/scale/scaled-agile-framework.md

 ![Hierarchical areas support 3 levels of 9 teams](_img/safe-config-teams.png)

-Each team project has a default team.
+Each project has a default team.
 You can configure additional teams for program-level and feature team-level work.
 And, you can also redefine the default team as the portfolio team that manages epics.

 In this way, all teams can manage their own workload and priorities while clearly understanding how their work supports those epics managed in the portfolio team's backlog.
 At the same time, the portfolio team can monitor progress of its backlog on their own Kanban board, prioritize the items on their backlog, and view progress across release trains.